lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The Security Considerations sections of {{!I-D.ietf-lamps-kyber-certificates}} and {{!RFC9629}} apply to this specification as well.

-For ongoing discussions of ML-KEM-specific security considerations, refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.
+For ongoing discussions of ML-KEM-specific security considerations, refer to {{?MLKEM-SEC-CONS}}.

 Implementations MUST protect the ML-KEM private key, the key-encryption key, the content-encryption key, message-authentication key, and the content-authenticated-encryption key.
 Of these keys, all but the private key are ephemeral and MUST be wiped after use.
 Disclosure of the ML-KEM private key could result in the compromise of all messages protected with that key.
-Disclosure of the key-encryption key, the content-encryption key, or the content-authenticated-encryption key could result in compromise of the associated encrypted content.
+Disclosure of the key-encryption key, the content-encryption key, or the content-authenticated-encryption key could result in the compromise of the associated encrypted content.
 Disclosure of the key-encryption key, the message-authentication key, or the content-authenticated-encryption key could allow modification of the associated authenticated content.

 Additional considerations related to key management may be found in {{?NIST.SP.800-57pt1r5}}.

 The generation of private keys relies on random numbers, as does the encapsulation function of ML-KEM.
-The use of inadequate pseudo-random number generators (PRNGs) to generate these values can result in little or no security.
+The use of inadequate pseudorandom number generators (PRNGs) to generate these values can result in little or no security.
 In the case of key generation, a random 32-byte seed is used to deterministically derive the key (with an additional 32 bytes reserved as a rejection value).
 In the case of encapsulation, a KEM is derived from the underlying ML-KEM public key encryption algorithm by deterministically encrypting a random 32-byte message for the public key.
-If the random value is weakly-chosen, then an attacker may find it much easier to reproduce the PRNG environment that produced the keys or ciphertext, searching the resulting small set of possibilities for a matching public key or ciphertext value, rather than performing a more complex algorithmic attack against ML-KEM.
+If the random value is weakly chosen, then an attacker may find it much easier to reproduce the PRNG environment that produced the keys or ciphertext, searching the resulting small set of possibilities for a matching public key or ciphertext value, rather than performing a more complex algorithmic attack against ML-KEM.
 The generation of quality random numbers is difficult; see Section 3.3 of {{FIPS203}} for some additional information.

 ML-KEM encapsulation and decapsulation only outputs a shared secret and ciphertext.
 Implementations MUST NOT use intermediate values directly for any purpose.

-Implementations SHOULD NOT reveal information about intermediate values or calculations, whether by timing or other "side channels", otherwise an opponent may be able to determine information about the keying data and/or the recipient's private key.
+Implementations SHOULD NOT reveal information about intermediate values or calculations, whether by timing or other "side channels"; otherwise an opponent may be able to determine information about the keying data and/or the recipient's private key.
 Although not all intermediate information may be useful to an opponent, it is preferable to conceal as much information as is practical, unless analysis specifically indicates that the information would not be useful to an opponent.

 Generally, good cryptographic practice employs a given ML-KEM key pair in only one scheme.
-This practice avoids the risk that vulnerability in one scheme may compromise the security of the other, and may be essential to maintain provable security.
+This practice avoids the risk that vulnerability in one scheme may compromise the security of the other and may be essential to maintain provable security.

 Parties can gain assurance that implementations are correct through formal implementation validation, such as the NIST Cryptographic Module Validation Program (CMVP) {{CMVP}}.